serge-sedelnikov/xstate.net/README.md

 - StateMachine
     - ~~has list of states~~;
     - ~~has initial state~~;
-    - Export state machine to JSON for visualization;
 - State
     - ~~Can Invoke Service(s) or another StateMachine~~;
     - ~~Has OnEntry actions~~;